chromium/chromium/content/browser/indexed_db/docs/leveldb_coding_scheme.md

 ### ExternalObject (value)

-A external object (a blob, a file, or a native file system handle) is zero-or-more instances of the structure:
+A external object (a blob, a file, or a File System Access handle) is zero-or-more instances of the structure:

 ```